 - 2.1.
 This policy applies to all employees, pupils, visitors and service users of the education establishment.
 It is explicit about what practise is and is not acceptable. - 2.2.
 The governing body /management team will put arrangements in place to support pupils with ongoing chronic medical conditions. - 2.3.
-This policy will be readily accessible for parents/carers and establishment staff. - 2.4.
+This policy will be readily accessible for parents/carers and School staff. - 2.4.
 The governing body delegate the overall responsibility for policy implementation to the Headteacher/Manager. - 2.5.
-The governing body require that Individual Healthcare Plans are implemented for all children with specific healthcare needs/requiring medicine in school and reviewed appropriately, with a designated person responsible for their collation/acquisition/updating from relevant medical professionals. - 2.6.
+The governing body require that Individual Healthcare Plans are implemented for all children with specific healthcare needs/ food allergies/ requiring medicine in school and reviewed appropriately, with a designated person responsible for their collation/ acquisition/ updating from relevant medical professionals. - 2.6.
 Supporting Pupils at Schools with Medical Conditions is primarily a parent/carer responsibility.
 Pupils should take medication at home where possible.
 The vast majority of antibiotics don't need to be taken at school as they can be taken before and after school and again at bed time.
-Where 4 doses are required the parent/carer may come into school to administer the dose or appoint a representative to do so. - 2.7.
-If the child is acutely unwell, parents/carers should keep them at home for an appropriate period, e.g. sickness and/or diarrhoea for 24 hours (though if over-eating has been known to have taken place, for e.g., flexibility can be applied).
-This may increase to 48 hours if a child has been frequently unwell or if there have been many outbreaks of sickness/diarrhoea or we have been notified by Delegated Services of risk of norovirus.
+Where 4 doses are required the parent/carer may either come into school to administer the dose or appoint a representative to do so; or may ask a school volunteer to give their child their medication.
+For the volunteer to give the medication we must have a signed 'Antibiotic' Admin of Meds Form and select which timeslot they need their child to have their medication (end of break time, start of lunchtime or the end of the school day).
+In addition, the child must have had the medication before or have taken the medication for 48 hours to ensure that the child does not have an allergic reaction to the medication before the volunteer takes over administration during the day.
+It is the parent's responsibility to deliver and collect medication between office hours (8am and 4.30pm).
+If after that time medication will have to remain in school until the next working day.
+Healthcare Plans are not required for antibiotics when it is an acute illness (e.g. a short-lived illness that a child will recover from quickly i.e. tonsillitis, chest infection).
+However, if antibiotics are needed because of a chronic condition (e.g. eczema, low immunity issues) then we will require a Healthcare Plan in place.
+However, children on antibiotics should not return to school if they have an active fever that requires medication to enable them to be in school or if they have an infectious illness (in line with Public Health recommendations). - 2.7.
+If the child is acutely unwell, parents/carers should keep them at home for an appropriate period, e.g. sickness and/or diarrhoea for 24 hours (though if over-eating has been known to have taken place or a child has food intolerances, flexibility can be applied).
+This may increase to 48 hours if a child has been frequently unwell or if there have been many outbreaks of sickness/diarrhoea in school or we have been notified by Delegated Services of risk of norovirus.
 Parents/carers would be notified of this change of time period by email or in the school newsletter and website.
 More information on exclusion periods following infectious diseases is available from (what is currently known as) Public Health England. - 2.8.
-Non-prescribed medication must not be brought into the education establishment, whether self administered or given by staff/volunteers. - 2.9.
-Parents/Carers are also responsible for informing the establishment about any major injuries occurring outside of the establishment, for example, if they return with a plaster cast.
-This is so that the establishment can prepare for any additional needs this pupil may then have, and if necessary, risk assess.
-Externally occurring injuries also need to be reported to the designated member of staff for child protection immediately. - 2.10.
-Parents/Carers must provide, in written form, comprehensive and up to-date information on condition of pupils and changes for better or worse and the medication used.
-This must be signed, dated and must expressly authorise staff to administer that medication.
-Parents/Carers must notify staff of all changes in circumstances and/or any other relevant information. - 2.11.
-If medication is missed/refused, parents/carers should be alerted and parents/carers may be asked to collect the pupil from the premises. - 2.12.
-There must be a written and signed-off plan for each pupil that is likely to require medication during an off-site visit.
+We can hold medication for pupils who have been diagnosed with a condition by the GP and they have advised that they take it.
+Examples of this is: - Hayfever antihistamine (either a liquid medicine or tablets, not a whole range of different products that are available in shops.)